NAME¶

 instead.

-file of the host as a basis by default, i.e.
+Podman will use the /etc/hosts file of the host as a basis by default, i.e.

-any hostname present in this file will also be present in the /etc/hosts
+any hostname present in this file will also be present in the /etc/hosts file

 of the container.
 A different base file can be configured using the

-base_hosts_file config in containers.conf
+base_hosts_file config in containers.conf.

 The /etc/hosts file is shared between all containers in the pod.